 You know you’re about to talk about a successful product when you’re reviewing a camera that came out in 2013.
 The Canon 70D, while not the most exciting camera to talk about right now, is still far from being irrelevant in today’s camera market.
 With the fall in price over the years and the introduction of its successor, the 80D many people will surely look to upgrade their older and still very functional DSLRs or move away from some of the entry level models in need for a more advanced camera.
-So let’s see if a camera that is more than a 3 years old can hold its own in today overcrowded camera market.
+So let’s see if a camera that is more than 3 years old can hold its own in todays overcrowded camera market.
 Let’s see if it’s true that today’s products in the area of technology were indeed built to last a few years and then be outdated like some people claim or can you buy an older model and still be pleased with it for many years to come.
+Let’s see if it can overpower the features of Canon’s best cameras in line.
 We believe that many of you already know the answer without even reading the rest of this article, but still, let’s further analyze the topic at least for the fun of it and to finally know where we stand in this regard.

 The 70D’s body is a classic example of a mid-range Canon design.
+Its body weighs 15 lighter than Canon 6D.
+A lot heavier than the mirrorless camera like Canon Powershot GX7 .
 It looks like you would expect, has enough buttons and dials to satisfy every advanced photographer and it feels good in the hand.
 While it’s not made out of metal like some other cameras in its price range, it still feels very sturdy, and we are pretty sure it won’t break very easily in extreme situations.
 It’s also environmentally sealed, meaning it’s water and dust resistant.
 This means that the 70D should work well in almost all conditions for almost any photographer but the biggest camera abusers.

 The actual layout of the camera is very similar to its predecessor the 60D which is a good thing as you shouldn’t try to fix anything that isn’t broken.
 You’ve got all the advantages of an enthusiast camera like dual dials for easier control of exposure, an LCD screen on the top that serves as an easy way to view all of your important information without having to take a look at the screen on the back, dedicated buttons for AF, Drive, ISO and Metering and all the other buttons you would expect to find on a DSLR.
 There is also a button to cycle between numerous groups of AF points which are also something very useful to have.
 There’s also the now familiar Q button which lets you that brings you a set of additional options to play with, mostly the ones that don’t fall into the group of major settings like ISO, shutter speed, aperture and so on.